dragonite-network/dragonite-java/dragonite-proxy/README.md

 will connect to **example.com:27000**, telling the server our maximum download speed is 100 Mbps, upload speed is 20 Mbps, using encryption key `uMadBro`, with traffic obfuscation turned on, and using `acl.txt` as the access control rules.

+[How to write an ACL file](ACL.md)

 **The client will bind to local TCP port 1080 by default, providing a SOCKS5 proxy that supports CONNECT & UDP ASSOCIATE.**

-[How to write an ACL file](ACL.md)

-## Some technical details
+## About encryption

-All proxy traffic is encrypted with `AES-128-CFB8-NoPadding` using key derived from `PBKDF2WithHmacSHA1`.
+All proxy traffic is encrypted with `AES-128-CFB8` using key derived from `PBKDF2WithHmacSHA1`.
 The Dragonite socket protocol itself is not encrypted by default, but if you want to avoid any potential DPI detection, the `--obfs` option can be used to enable the CRXObfuscator.

 ## Precautions